jam1015/vim-slime-ext-neovim/README.md

 ### PID
    Process identifier in Linux and MacOS.
 A unique number assigned to
     each process when it is created.
 Corresponds to `terminal_job_pid` in Neovim's `getbufinfo()` command.
-Neovim also has a number analogous to PID in Windows.

-    TODO: Investigate what PID means in Neovim on Windows.
+Neovim also has a PID for terminal processes running on windows.
+The plugin author has yet to investigate what that number actually means on an Windows system.

 ### Job ID
    Neovim's internal identifier for a running terminal process.